-Over the last four years Clinks have regularly surveyed voluntary sector organisations to collect information about how healthy the sector is, the role it is playing, and the wellbeing of service users.
-Results are anonymised and collated in order for us to publish our ‘state of the sector’ reports which you can download below.
+Over the last four years Clinks has surveyed voluntary sector organisations to collect information about how healthy the sector is, the role it is playing, and the wellbeing of service users.
+Results are anonymised and collated in order for us to publish our ‘State of the sector’ reports which you can download below.

-The information we collect is hugely important as it informs how we support the sector, and provides us with evidence that we can draw upon when lobbying decision makers.
+The information we collect is hugely important as it informs how we support the sector, and provides us with evidence that we can draw upon when working to influence policy.

 During another year of considerable change, the voluntary sector remains focused on delivering creative solutions to supporting the needs of their clients.
 Organisations told us that their clients’ needs have changed and become more severe, which has led them to develop and deliver new services to respond to this need.
 Partnership working is important for the sector, but it can be challenging due to the policy and funding environment creating ‘rivalry and competition.’
 Grant funding continues to be important but organisations are also reliant on contracts, yet are unlikely to receive full cost recovery on any contracts they deliver.
 Some organisations are at risk of closure and nearly half of organisations are using their reserves to support their work.

 The results from our latest survey show that the sector continues to be diverse, with survey respondents ranging from small community based organisations that are completely volunteer led, to those with 2,000 members of staff.
 We found that the needs of service users are increasing and becoming more complex, volunteering remains vital for the sector, and volunteer recruitment is increasing.
 Many organisations are relying on their reserves putting them at risk of closure and the majority of organisations only sometimes or never receive full cost recovery on the contracts they deliver.